MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Power BI licenses are not included in Power Automate Process Mining.
 In order to customize and analyze your process mining results further, you may want to acquire additional Power BI Pro\*, Power BI per user or Power BI premium capacity licenses if you haven't already done so.
 Pricing & Product Comparison \| Microsoft Power BI

+> [!Note]
-\*Please note, Power BI Pro is included in Microsoft 365 E5 and Office 365 E5
+> Power BI Pro is included in Microsoft 365 E5 and Office 365 E5.

 #### Can customers use the Power Platform Admin Center (PPAC) to assess their highest monthly Process Mining usage?